 CLI Reference

 guava is the primary interface for working with Guava.
-It handles project scaffolding, deployment, phone number provisioning, and deployment lifecycle management (logs, status, teardown).
+It handles authentication, project scaffolding, local runs, deployment, phone number provisioning, conversation history, org management, outbound campaigns, and WebRTC widget codes.
 The Guava SDK is installed automatically as part of the project template.

 Quick reference